It's about as heavy as a Tyrannosaurus rex.

 The notable Tyrannosaurus specimen housed at the Field Museum of Natural History in Chicago, Illinois, "Sue," is estimated to have weighed about 4,100,000 pennyweights while alive.
 A renowned predator in popular culture, the teeth of tyrannosaurus rex were up to 33.02 cm (13 in) long.

 It's about one-and-one-tenth times as heavy as an Elephant.

 In other words, the weight of an Elephant is 0.910 times 4,100,000 pennyweights.(for African bush elephant, Loxodonta africana) (Adult, bull)

 A bull African bush elephant weighs about 3,900,000 pennyweights.
-Among African elephants, both males and females have tusks (whereas female Asian elephants, Elephas maximus, do not have tusks) which can grow to 3 m (10 ft) and weigh up to 58,000 pennyweights.
+Among African elephants, both males and females have tusks (whereas female Asian elephants, Elephas maximus, do not have tusks) which can grow to 3 m (10 ft) and typically weigh about 2,600,000 pennyweights

 It's about one-and-seven-tenths times as heavy as a Hippopotamus.

 In other words, the weight of a Hippopotamus is 0.5880 times 4,100,000 pennyweights.(Hippopotamus amphibius) (adult, male)